Depending on your experience, creating a new brand from scratch can either be really fun or really stressful.

 - Icon, which only consists of a graphic and makes the most sense for previously established, well-known brands (such as the Twitter bird logo)

-- Abstract, which are made up of different shapes and colors (such as the Google Chrome logo)
+- Abstract, which are made up of different shapes and colors

 - Emblem, which are typically a circular shape with both text and an emblem (such as the BMW logo)

 - Mascot, which includes an illustration of your brand’s mascot if you have one (such as the Wendy’s logo)